Buying real estate in Bogotá?

 Sources: Bloomberg Linea, World Population Review, Global Property Guide

-9) Colombia's residential real estate market will hit USD 2.12 trillion in 2024
+5) Colombia’s residential real estate market is expected to hit USD 2.12 trillion in 2024

 Colombia's residential real estate market is projected to hit USD 2.12 trillion in 2024.